VishalS99/StarLocator/readme.md

-# Computer Vision take-home: Astronomy
+# Computer Vision take-home: Astronomy (Vishal Saranathan)

 **Problem:**
 You are given a data synthesizer which generates images and labels.
 Your goal is to train a model with at most 4.5 million trainable parameters which determines whether each image has a star and, if so, finds a rotated bounding box that bounds the star.